vegesana/Work/Diamanti/README.txt

         value: server,port

 DEBUG LIVE SWITCH
-    ./rajuDiag.sh appserv93 appserv94
+    ./rajuDiag.sh appserv93 appserv94 appserv95
+        CHange this script to include the given serverr
     # don't run it as rajuDiag.sh app..use ./
     1) This will run diah.sh on each of the remote servers.
-This check for status of Services and collect logs (bosun,convoy and armada) and sort those files by time into single file [ rajumerged.txt ]
+This check for status of Services and collect logs (bosun,convoy and armada) and sort those files by time into single file [ rajumerged.txt ] TODO : Check master and don't look for convoy logs there
     2) This create rajumerged.txt file in each of the server /home/diamanti
-    3) that file is copied to this folder as appserv93Raju.txt..etc
+    3) that file is copied to folder Temp as appserv93Raju.txt..etc
-    4) Embedded Commnand output is copied to appserv93RajuEmbed.txt
+    4) Embedded Commnand output is copied to ncdutil.log in Same Temp
+    5) ./hwdiag -path=/Users/rajuv/vgraju/git/Work/Diamanti/Temp
+PACKET DECODE
+    LUA-CLI-User-Guide.pdf
+    ENABLE LUACLI AND CAPTURE THE PACKET USING
+    1) TRAFFICE#capture on port 0/0
+    2) Copy the data into InputFiles/pktinput.txt
+    3) go run pktDecode.go